franespeche/teleport.nvim/README.md

 (pressing `qq` will turn the highlights off)

 # Usage:
-1. In this v0, you'll just need install the plugin and then call the setup function.
+1. In this v0, you'll just need to install the plugin and then call the setup function.
 Currently the keymaps are set to `t`, `T` and `qq` by default

 ```lua
 require("teleport"):setup()